Indexing Techniques for Graph Reachability Queries: Background

 Since this survey is on reachability indexes, we focus on navigational queries.
 The most notable navigational queries are \textit{regular path queries} \cite{abiteboul1997regular,10.1145/3104031} on edge-labeled graphs.
 Such queries inspect the input graph to retrieve paths of arbitrary length between two vertices, and the visited paths should satisfy the constraints specified by regular expressions based on edge labels.
 Regular path queries are a subclass of \textit{path queries}, and path queries can have more complex path constraints, \textit{e.g.}, checking the relationships between the sequences of edge labels in paths \cite{10.1145/2389241.2389250}.
 We note that there are a few additional types of navigational queries, \textit{e.g.}, where the navigation is through repeated trees or graph patterns \cite{10.5555/3307192}.
 In addition, it is also possible to combine regular path queries with graph patterns to define a query graph including paths with regular expressions as path constraints, which is known as navigational graph pattern \cite{10.1145/3104031}.

-Regular path queries can be classified according to query types and edge directions on paths \cite{10.1145/3104031}. \begin{itemize} \item \textit{Boolean}: These queries take a pair of source and target vertices and a regular expression as input and return only \textit{True} or \textit{False}, indicating the existence of the path between the source and the target, which can satisfy the constraint imposed by the regular expression. \textit{Boolean} queries are also know as \textit{path-existence queries} \cite{10.1145/3104031} or \textit{path-finding queries} \cite{Wolde2023DuckPGQEP}. \item \textit{Nodes}: These queries take a regular expression as input and return pairs of source and target vertices such that the path between them satisfies the query constraint.
+Regular path queries can be classified according to query types and edge directions on paths \cite{10.1145/3104031}. \begin{itemize} \item \textit{Boolean}: These queries take a pair of source and target vertices and a regular expression as input and return only \textit{True} or \textit{False}, indicating the existence of the path between the source and the target, which can satisfy the constraint imposed by the regular expression. \textit{Boolean} queries are also known as \textit{path-existence queries} \cite{10.1145/3104031} or \textit{path-finding queries} \cite{Wolde2023DuckPGQEP}. \item \textit{Nodes}: These queries take a regular expression as input and return pairs of source and target vertices such that the path between them satisfies the query constraint.
 If the source (or the target) vertex is fixed in the queries, only a list of target (source) vertices are returned. \item \textit{Path}: These queries are similar to the node queries, but also return the full paths. \end{itemize}

 Regular path queries are usually defined on edge-labeled graphs that are directed graphs (each edge has a specific direction).
-Practical graph query languages such as SQL/PGQ \cite{10.1145/3514221.3526057}, GQL \cite{10.1145/3514221.3526057}, and openCypher \cite{openCypher} allow specifying the directions of edges in paths that the queries needs to retrieve, corresponding to different types of queries. \textit{Connectivity} queries \cite{Foulds1992} ignore the direction of the edges in the path. \textit{Reachability} queries \cite{yu2010graph,10.1145/3104031} require each edge in the path to have the same direction.
+Practical graph query languages such as SQL/PGQ \cite{10.1145/3514221.3526057}, GQL \cite{10.1145/3514221.3526057}, and openCypher \cite{openCypher} allow specifying the directions of edges in paths that the queries need to retrieve. \textit{Connectivity} queries \cite{Foulds1992} ignore the direction of the edges in a path. \textit{Reachability} queries \cite{yu2010graph,10.1145/3104031} require each edge in the path to have the same direction.
 Finally, in \textit{two-way} queries \cite{CALVANESE2002443,10.1145/959060.959076,10.1145/3335409.3335411,10.1145/3104031} every two contiguous edges in the path have the opposite directions.
-In this survey, we focus on reachability queries that return a Boolean value, which is recognized as the most fundamental type of regular path queries \cite{10.1145/3104031}.
+In this survey, we focus on reachability queries that return Boolean results, which are recognized as the most fundamental type of regular path queries \cite{10.1145/3104031}.